Why Study In The US?

 - This is not only a fun addition to your studies, but also a way to build up transferable skills for your CV.

 - Take advantage of funding opportunities: Many students are able to fund their studies through scholarships from US universities and external funding bodies.
-Scholarships are often offered to students based on merit, extracurricular achievement, financial need, talent and/or personal characteristics, such as country of origin, field, gender or ethnicity.
-If you look hard enough, there is a scholarship out there for you.
+Funding is offered to students based on merit, extracurricular achievement, financial need, talent and/or personal characteristics, such as country of origin, field, gender or ethnicity.
+If you look hard enough, there may be a scholarship out there for you.

 - Internationalise and strengthen your CV: Studying and working abroad can make you stand out in the job market when you return to the UK.
 According to a Council for Industry and Higher Education (CIHE) survey of 230 UK companies, one in three employers valued job applicants with international study experience, while 65% of employers favoured applicants with overseas work experience.